Paintvale/paintvalexkendraedition/docs/workflow/pr-guide.md

 ## Pull Request Builds

-When submitting a PR to the `Ryubing/Ryujinx` repository, various builds will run validating many areas to ensure we keep developer productivity and product quality high.
-These various workflows can be tracked in the [Actions](https://github.com/Ryubing/Ryujinx/actions) tab of the repository.
+When submitting a PR to the `Ryubing/Paintvale` repository, various builds will run validating many areas to ensure we keep developer productivity and product quality high.
+These various workflows can be tracked in the [Actions](https://github.com/Ryubing/Paintvale/actions) tab of the repository.
 If the job continues to completion, the build artifacts will be uploaded and posted as a comment in the PR discussion.

 ## Review Turnaround Times

-Ryujinx is a project that is maintained by volunteers on a completely free-time basis.
+Paintvale is a project that is maintained by volunteers on a completely free-time basis.
 As such we cannot guarantee any particular timeframe for pull request review and approval.
 Weeks to months are common for larger (>500 line) PRs but there are some additional best practises to avoid review purgatory.

 * Make the reviewers life easier wherever possible.
 Make use of descriptive commit names, code comments and XML docs where applicable.
 * If there is disagreement on feedback then always lean on the side of the development team and community over any personal opinion.